 What happens when you jointly inherit a property?

-The beneficiaries need to agree on what to do with that property – sell it, live in it, rent it?
-However, reaching a decision all beneficiaries are happy with can often be easier said than done.
+If more Beneficiaries jointly inherit a property, they need to agree on what to do with it – sell it, live in it, rent it.
+However, reaching a decision all Beneficiaries are happy with can often be easier said than done.

 Do you pay stamp duty when you inherit a property?